Healthy Toddler Participants Needed to Help Develop New Diagnostic Technology for Premature Infants!

 During this research study, we may have your toddler wear a flexible, stretchy “flexi-mitt”.
 The flexi-mitt is a sheet of soft material placed on the skin of the hand.
 It is embedded with soft sensors so that we may measure the ways in which toddlers move their hands and interact with objects during different types of play.

-We are inviting you and your toddler in for two study visits, approximately 6 months apart.
-The visit will last up to one hour, and you will receive one $50 gift card at each visit.
+We are inviting you and your toddler in for two study visits, approximately 10 months apart.
+The visit will last up to two hours, and you will receive one $50 gift card at each visit.
 Transportation or parking passes may also be provided as needed.
 Study visits will be photographed/video-recorded.

 A scientific engineering review board and the Harvard Medical School Institutional Review Board (IRB) have approved all devices used in this study.